-The Academic Affairs Division of the College Administration will develop Student Learning Outcomes to assess its performance in improving instruction.

-(REWORD & REREAD ISER) The Academic Affairs Division completed an extensive program review in fall 2019.
-The program review document highlighted achievements and challenges in all of its service areas: Distance Education, Program Review technical support, SLO technical support, Accreditation, Enrollment Management, Curriculum and Articulation.

-Program was reviewed by Program Effectiveness & Planning Committee (PEPC) in spring 2020.
+Standard and Plan Update Next Steps Assigned to: Classified Senate, and Academic Senate (first and second readings).
+The 2018- 2023 Strategic Plan was completed and approved in May 2018.
+(5.A.04) Standard I.B.
+Assuring Academic Quality and Institutional Effectiveness Complete an Educational Master Plan (EMP) by spring 2017.
+Current Educational Master Plan (EMP) expired in December 2019.
+(5.A.06) The process for drafting a new EMP will begin in earnest in 2020-21, and be incorporated into the Annual Planning Retreat in the 2020-21 academic year.
+Include time and format for reviewing EMP at Annual Planning Retreat.
+College President, Dean of Institutional Effectiveness, Vice President of Academic Affairs, Academic Senate President, Classified Senate President Standard I.B The Office of Academic Affairs of the College Administration will develop Student Learning Outcomes to assess its performance in improving instruction.
+The Office of Academic Affairs completed an extensive program review in fall 2019.
+(5.A.07) The program review document highlighted achievements and challenges in all of its service areas: Distance Education, Program Review technical support, SLO technical support, Accreditation, Enrollment Management, Curriculum and Articulation.
+Program Effectiveness & Planning Committee (PEPC) reviewed programs in spring 2020.
+(5.A.08) The Office of Academic Affairs has begun an information and training campaign to assist faculty with improving their processes for SLO assessment, documenting the assessments, analyzing the data, and incorporating that analysis into the program review process for each instructional program.
+Vice President of Academic Affairs, Academic Senate President, Classified Senate President

-The Academic Affairs Division has begun an information and training campaign to assist faculty with improving their processes for SLO assessment, documenting the assessments, analyzing the data, and incorporating that analysis into the program review process for each instructional program.
-Discussions and trainings have taken place at Academic Senate, Department Chairs Council, Deans Council, and Student Success Committee.
-The VPAA staff created and disseminated a step-by-step training video for managing SLO assessments in eLumen.
+Standard and Plan Update Next Steps Assigned to: Discussions and trainings have taken place at Academic Senate, Department Chairs Council, Deans Council, and Student Success Committee.
+The Office of Academic Affairs staff created and disseminated a step-by-step training video for managing SLO assessments in eLumen.
 For fall 2020, faculty facilitators will be selected to assist their colleagues with the SLO assessment process.
 Standard I.B.
-4 and II.C

-Student Services to develop, assess and document assessments and mapping of SLOs/SUOs.
+4 and II.C Student Services to develop, assess and document assessments and mapping of SLOs/SUOs.
 All Student Services programs have developed, mapped, and are assessing SUOs.
-Student Services programs use surveys, sign-in sheets, and other measures to track their progress in meeting SUOs.
-As an example, the Admissions and Records Office conducts student surveys via Survey Monkey in the spring and fall semesters to measure the two SUOs:

-• Students will leave our office with a feeling of satisfaction that their needs have been met (mapped to Initiative II.A.).
+(5.A.09) Student Services programs use surveys, sign-in sheets, and other measures to track their progress in meeting SUOs.
+As an example, the Admissions and Records Office conducts student surveys via SurveyMonkey in the spring and fall semesters to measure the two SUOs: • Students will leave our office with a feeling of satisfaction that their needs have been met (mapped to Standard II.A).
 Student Services programs will continue to develop and refine the process for developing and assessing SUOs.
 These SUO assessments will be incorporated into the revised program review template for student services during the 2020-21 program review cycle.
+Vice President of Student Development Dean of Student Success